airbnb/okreplay/readme.md

 ## Notes on running tests from inside IntelliJ IDEA

-Go to _Settings -> Compiler_ and ensure that `keystore` appears in the _Resource patterns_ otherwise IDEA will not make the SSL keystore available on the classpath when tests run.
+Go to _Settings -> Compiler_ and ensure that `*.keystore` appears in the _Resource patterns_ otherwise IDEA will not make the SSL keystore available on the classpath when tests run.